Franz came into our home during one of the darkest periods of our lives.

 Any new coat or accessory is eagerly worn and he happily poses for any and all photos.

-For a dog who once cowered and shook when you picked him up his favorite thing now is when I cradle him like a baby while singing sweet lullabies.
+For a dog who once cowered and shook when you would pick him up, his favorite thing now is when I cradle him like a baby while singing sweet lullabies.

 My silly behavior is always rewarded with a kiss.